 \section{Introduction}

-\IEEEPARstart{S}{equences} with good correlation properties are desirable in wireless communication and radar systems for a number of applications, such as synchronization, channel estimation, multiuser communication, interference mitigation, identification, and sensing/ranging/positioning [1].
-According to the Sarwate bound, however, it is impossible to obtain a sequence set having both ideal auto- and cross-correlation properties [2].
-To circumvent this problem, extensive studies have been conducted on low correlation sequence sets and low/zero correlation zone (LCZ/ZCZ) sequence sets, where the latter are characterized by low/zero correlation properties within a time-delay zone around the origin [3]-[5].
+\IEEEPARstart{S}{equences} with good correlation properties are desirable in wireless communication and radar systems for a number of applications, such as synchronization, channel estimation, multiuser communication, interference mitigation, sensing, ranging, and positioning [1].
+According to the Welch bound, however, it is impossible to obtain a sequence set having both ideal auto- and cross-correlation properties [2].
+To circumvent this problem, extensive studies have been conducted on low-correlation sequences and low/zero correlation zone (LCZ/ZCZ) sequences, where the latter are characterized by low/zero correlation properties within a time-shift zone around the origin [3], [4].